 Even in organizations that realize the value of change management, there is often a steeper hill to climb first: a repositioning of overall corporate culture.

 Think for a moment, honestly, about your organization’s corporate culture.
 What words spring to mind?
 Supportive?
 Progressive?
 Collaborative?
 Fearful?
 Back-biting?
 Angry?
 Think of the way you, as a company, do things.
-Are you bogged down by process?
+Are you bogged down by processes?
 Do you trust individuals to make their own decisions or is there an element of micro-managing?
 Are you understaffed and stressed out or overstaffed and unaware of what each team member is contributing?
 How is your staff’s motivation?
-How is your staff’s innovation?
 How is your retention?
 How does your staff react to change?

 2. Recognition.
 Make sure your priorities are clear by rewarding those who reflect them.
 Recognition is effective at all levels, from a simple card to a public display, and serves to put your money where your mouth is by showing that the organization truly values and supports the people who help it achieve its vision.

 3. Betterment.
 Organizations that “do it right” revisit and restructure their corporate culture again and again.
 Nothing is stagnant.
 Instead, leadership analyzes competitors and clients within its industry and successful companies outside of its industry to establish benchmarks and best practices and then makes adjustments.

 Textbooks could be (and have been) filled with strategies and tactics to improve corporate culture and create alignment.
 The answers are out there if you need them.
 The key, however, is to ensure before embarking on an ERP implementation that your organization’s culture is something your employee’s can lean on when seas get choppy.
 To accomplish this, you need to include change management in your implementation strategy from the very beginning.
 While the techniques may be a little soft, the results are anything but.